Double Wall vs Single Wall Tents: Benefits and Drawbacks

 Tub Area Less Chance to Get Wet During Setup

-These lightweight tents have their inner attached directly to your outer wall which means the second you pull it out you already have the rain protection in place to maintain a dry interior.
+These lightweight tents have their inner attached directly to your outer wall, which means the second you pull it out, you already have the rain protection in place to maintain a dry interior.

 Internal Condensation

-I have had some bad experiences with this in the past and being rained on when trying to get good sleep is a way to learn to hate hiking in general.
+I have had some bad experiences with this in the past, and being rained on when trying to get good sleep is a way to learn to hate hiking in general.

-The bigger issue is that it can get your sleeping quilt or bag damp or outright wet, this can be an issue if you can’t find a way to dry it out before the next night.
-The more wet down gets the worse it performs in maintaining its temperature rating.
+The bigger issue is that it can get your sleeping quilt or bag damp or outright wet.
+This can be an issue if you can’t find a way to dry it out before the next night.
+The more wet down gets, the worse it performs in maintaining its temperature rating.

 Can Be Expensive